 A neuropsychological assessment objectively measures a person’s cognitive and behavioural functioning.
 The term ‘cognitive’ refers to abilities such as concentration, thinking, learning, memory, problem-solving and reasoning.
-More specifically, the assessment is designed to characterise a person’s cognition and behaviour in order to identify any symptoms that might be due to a medical condition, neurological injury or psychiatric illness.
+More specifically, the assessment is designed to characterise a person’s cognition and behaviour in order to identify any symptoms that might be due to a medical condition, developmental disorder, neurological injury or psychiatric illness.

 Further information about neuropsychology and neuropsychological assessment can be found on the Australia Psychological Society website.

 Assessments can be used for diagnosing different brain disorders and for monitoring a person’s symptoms over time.
 People are also referred to neuropsychologists for rehabilitation purposes and for evaluation of their capacity to make informed decisions.
 For example, their capacity to appoint enduring powers of attorney or make decisions about their finances, medical treatment and lifestyle (including accommodation).